btfcal/thefuture.build/content/blogs/ecosystem.md

 - ***How do you pick clients?***

     Every summer, project leaders start spreading the word about a new round of projects for non-profits for the coming Fall.
 We look at whether the non-profit is truly in alignment with the communities they serve, whether their problem can be solved with the use of tech and lastly, if the proposed solution is something we can execute to the best of our abilities.
 For instance, I championed a project this semester with my high school, Kamehameha Schools, because I understood the gravity of the issue they were facing.
 In that sense we also make our best effort to be representative of our members and often look to them to champion projects.
-It boils down to one simple question: **Can we really help make tangible impact?**
+It boils down to one simple question: can we really help make tangible impact?

 - ***What is it that you do to nurture peoples talents?***